I collaborated with a couple of other bloggers to put together the ultimate list of best things to do in Bangkok + Where to stay in Bangkok.

 26. Enjoy Bangkok’s Nightlife (and learn what to do to avoid scams)

-But as welcoming and kind as many Thai locals are, travellers also need to stay vigilant.
+But as welcoming and kind as many Thai locals are, travelers also need to stay vigilant.

 1. Avoid going out alone.